 - Hired an all-star team of scientists including Shinya Yamanaka, Wolf Reik and Peter Walter as well as former Life Biosciences luminaries Steve Horvath, Manuel Serrano and Juan Carlos Izpisua Belmonte.

-- Will pursue rejuvenation solutions using labs in SF, the UK and Japan.
+- Pursuing rejuvenation solutions using labs in SF, the UK and Japan.

 - Cambrian Biosciences